Antoine-Prieur/Antoine-Prieur/README.md

 - [🔗 Website](https://smart-news-frontend.vercel.app/)
 - [📂 Machine Learning Platform](https://github.com/Antoine-Prieur/smart-news-ml)

-## 🎯 My Ultimate Goal
+## 🎯 My Objective

 Creating the **ML platform I'd actually want to work with** - where:

-- ✅ Adding new model versions is seamless
+- Adding new model versions is seamless
-- ✅ Production deployments are predictable
+- Production deployments are predictable
-- ✅ Rollbacks don't require emergency meetings
+- Rollbacks don't require emergency meetings
-- ✅ Monitoring tells you what you need to know
+- Monitoring tells you what you need to know

 ## 📫 Let's Connect!